leonmezu1/JS-Capstone/README.md

 ### Instructions

-Create a local instance by cloning the repo *Remember to choose the latest branch*
+Create a local instance of the project by cloning the repository *Remember to choose the latest branch*

 - SSH